meltoner/agrofelis/components/vehicle-wheels/readme.md

-# Agrofelis Robot wheels
+# Agrofelis Robot wheels fabrication

 # Abstract

 This document describes the details of manufacturing the active 4 wheel drive system equipping the Agrofelis robotic vehicle.
+The  requirements specifications set are being documented followed with the end fabricated solution.
+The design plans, compilation procedures, assistive assets and photographs taken during the development, are being presented following a stepwise progression.
+The sub components composing four Agrofelis wheels are being indexed along with their unit price, their total cost along with references to indicative suppliers.

 # Introduction